daveliepmann/dotfiles-local/README.md

 dotfiles-local
 ==============

-My emacs configuration, which piggybacks on [Jack Rusher's dotfiles configuration](https://github.com/jackrusher/dotfiles), which does the real heavy lifting.
+My emacs configuration piggybacks on [Jack Rusher's dotfiles configuration](https://github.com/jackrusher/dotfiles), which does the real heavy lifting.
 (His dotemacs.el allows for a <username>-local.el to supplement itself.)